burst-apps-team/burst-wiki/plotting.md

 An easy to use plotter, XPlotter, is included in the windows based QBundle.
 QBundle also included a dynamic plotter that will manage your computers disk space so that available space is dedicated to mining but a dynamic amount of free space is maintained for normal usage.

-TurboPlotter9000 is a proven plotter with increased speed, GPU support, and an easy to use interface that help prevent overlapping plots.
-For fastest plotting speed, it can plot to and SMR and the transfer the created files to a hard disk seamlessly.
+TurboPlotter9000 is a proven plotter with increased speed, GPU support, and an easy to use interface that helps to prevent overlap.
+For fastest plotting speed, it can plot to an SMR drive and then transfer the created files to a hard disk seamlessly.

+Other plotters have been developed for various operating systems and use cases.

 Details for selecting plotting software can be found here: